enes9103/022_Coffe_Cup_Stopwatch_Pomodoro_Technique/README.md

 # 022_Coffe_Cup_Stopwatch_Pomodoro_Technique

-It is a to-do list that provides an interface for the user to manage their planning.

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.